holyjak/iterate-puppet-workshop13/README.md

 re-create the VM to get clean state: `vagrant destroy; vagrant up;
 vagrant reload`.
 Notice also that this directory is shared with the VM as `/vagrant/`.

-### Running Puppet manually

-Vagrant basically copies the puppet config files to a place in the VM and then invokes puppet.
-Notice the vagrant log line "*[default] Running Puppet with /tmp/vagrant-puppet/ ...*".

-You can do it manually as well:

-    vagrant ssh
-    cd /tmp/vagrant-puppet/
-    # opt.: cp -r /vagrant/puppet/manifests ./manifests; modules too
-    sudo puppet apply --debug --verbose --modulepath=modules-0 manifests/site.pp

 Tasks
 -----